 Ohio Legal Help has free lawyers ready to assist you.

 Find a special veterans’ court where the point of emphasis is on treatment and diversion, instead of punishment.

 There are many resources in Ohio and nationally that can help you.

 Need help with health care?

 Ohio’s 88 County Veterans Service Offices will help you apply for VA healthcare you've earned.

-Looking for a VA healthcare center in Ohio?
+Looking for a VA healthcare center within Ohio?

 TRICARE is the health care program for uniformed service members, including active duty and retired members of the U.S. Army, U.S. Air Force, U.S. Navy, U.S. Marine Corps, U.S. Coast Guard, the Commissioned Corps of the U.S. Public Health Service and the Commissioned Corps of the National Oceanic and Atmospheric Association and their families around the world.

 Need a ride to medical appointments?

 Ohio’s 88 County Veterans Service Offices provide free transportation to medical appointments.